Hou Junji

-Hou Junji (died April 29, 643) was a Chinese general and official who served as a chancellor during the reign of Emperor Taizong in the Tang dynasty.
+Hou Junji (died April 29, 643), noble title Duke of Chen (陳國公), was a Chinese general and official who served as a chancellor during the reign of Emperor Taizong in the Tang dynasty.
 He is best known for leading the Tang military campaigns against the Gaochang and Tuyuhun kingdoms.
 In 643, he was implicated in a plot by the crown prince, Li Chengqian, to overthrow Emperor Taizong, and was executed.

 During Emperor Gaozu's reign

 Hou Junji's date of birth is unknown.
 Little is known about his family background other than that he was from Bin Prefecture (豳州, roughly modern Xianyang, Shaanxi).
 It was said that he was pretentious and always wanted to appear impressive.
 He favored using the bow and arrow; while he never achieved greatness in archery, he became known for his fighting abilities.
 At a point early in the reign of Emperor Gaozu, who was then still trying to reunify China after the collapse of the Sui dynasty, Hou came to serve under Emperor Gaozu's son, the major general Li Shimin the Prince of Qin.
 While serving under Li Shimin, for his accomplishments, Hou was created the Viscount of Quanjiao.
 He also became a close associate of Li Shimin, often offering Li his strategies.

 By 626, Li Shimin was locked in an intense rivalry with his older brother Li Jiancheng, who was the Crown Prince.
 He feared that Li Jiancheng would kill him.
 Hou, along with Li Shimin's brother-in-law Zhangsun Wuji, Zhangsun's uncle Gao Shilian, and the general Yuchi Gong, advised Li Shimin to act first and ambush Li Jiancheng and another brother who supported Li Jiancheng, Li Yuanji the Prince of Qi.
 Li Shimin agreed, and in 626 ambushed Li Jiancheng and Li Yuanji, killing them.
 During the subsequent battles between Li Shimin's forces and Li Jiancheng's and Li Yuanji's forces, Hou led Li Shimin's forces.
 Following these battles, Li Shimin effectively forced Emperor Gaozu to make him the crown prince, and then to yield the throne to him (as Emperor Taizong).